adamlaki/adamlaki-site/src/posts/the-bestest-solution-to-solve-tracking-in-gdpr.md

 ---
-title: 'The Bestest GDPR Solution to Solve Tracking'
+title: 'The Bestest Solution to Solve Tracking in GDPR'
 date: '2022-10-29'
 tags: ['privacy']
 ---